 With the Memphis Zoo in the heart of Midtown and the Big River Crossing within walking distance to Beale Street and the Bass Pro Pyramid in downtown, Shelby Farms claims its residence on the eastern side of the Memphis 240 Interstate loop.
 With five times the acreage of Central Park in New York, it’s hailed as one of the top 20 largest urban parks in the U.S. You could spend days here and still not have experienced everything this urban park has to offer.
 No matter your flavor of outdoor activities, this park will surely not disappoint.
-From the Shelby Farms Greenline that is more than 10 miles long, to the hiking trails, fishing opportunities, imaginative playgrounds, zip line adventures, boating, disc golf, horseback riding, BMX racing, and the American Bison herd that calls Shelby Farms home, you will surely find something that suits your taste.
+From the Shelby Farms Greenline that is more than 10 miles long, to the hiking trails, fishing opportunities, imaginative playgrounds, zip line adventures, boating, disc golf, horseback riding, BMX racing, and the American Bison herd that calls Shelby Farms home, you will surely find an activity that suits your taste.

 Leaving Memphis for a short trek to the Northeast, you’ll come to the small town of Union City.
-While it is indeed small, don’t let that dissuade you from venturing over to its biggest attraction: Discovery Park of America.
+While the town is indeed small, don’t let that dissuade you from venturing over to its biggest attraction: Discovery Park of America.
 Built right along the I-69 corridor, this place is poised to become a major draw for travelers once I-69 is finished.
-Currently, it is already a popular family destination drawing visitors from all over the U.S. and beyond.
+It is already a popular family destination drawing visitors from all over the U.S. and beyond.
 You need at least two days to fully experience all it has to offer, and at the rate they keep expanding attractions, you might need three before all is said and done.

 Perhaps you’d like to venture down a giant slide through a metal man’s chest on one story and exit quickly out his leg on another with a major grin spanning from ear to ear.
 Space and NASA fans will love the space simulator theater.
-You can safely experience an earthquake as the story of Tennessee’s Reelfoot Lake is told.
+You can safely experience an earthquake as the story of Reelfoot Lake is told.
 Trains, vintage and antique cars and more can be found at the Discovery Park.
 Endless exhibits and interactive experiences are available here.
 You will enjoy this place so much that after your initial visit with your kids, you’ll want to plan a trip back so that you can experience it kid-free.